record desktop Linux

 This is probably the best way to create detailed screencast with great resolution and no loss of details.

 Wont dig any deeper about remaking the file to other formats.
 But will update this post soon to add few ways to remake mkv file to other format, if someone wants that.
+Easiest way to record desktop linux is with ffmpeg.

 This video is done with ffmpeg